GerHobbelt/owemdjee/README.md

 - **dynet** [📁](./dynet) [🌐](https://github.com/GerHobbelt/dynet) -- The Dynamic Neural Network Toolkit.
 DyNet is a neural network library developed by Carnegie Mellon University and many others.
 It is written in C++ (with bindings in Python) and is designed to be efficient when run on either CPU or GPU, and to work well with networks that have dynamic structures that change for every training instance.
 For example, these kinds of networks are particularly important in natural language processing tasks, and DyNet has been used to build state-of-the-art systems for syntactic parsing, machine translation, morphological inflection, and many other application areas.
 - **easyexif** [📁](./easyexif) [🌐](https://github.com/GerHobbelt/easyexif) -- EasyEXIF is a tiny, lightweight C++ library that parses basic (EXIF) information out of JPEG files.
 It uses only the std::string library and is otherwise pure C++.
 You pass it the binary contents of a JPEG file, and it parses several of the most important EXIF fields for you.
 - **easyloggingpp** [📁](./easyloggingpp) [🌐](https://github.com/GerHobbelt/easyloggingpp) -- Easylogging++ is single header efficient logging library for C++ applications.
 It is extremely powerful, highly extendable and configurable to user's requirements.
 It provides ability to write your own _sinks_ (via a feature referred as `LogDispatchCallback`).
-- **ecal** [📁](./ecal) [🌐](https://github.com/GerHobbelt/ecal) -- the *enhanced Communication Abstraction Layer* (*eCAL*) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network. eCAL uses a publish-subscribe pattern to automatically connect different nodes in the network. eCAL automatically chooses the best available data transport mechanism for each link:
+- **ecal** [📁](./ecal) [🌐](https://github.com/GerHobbelt/ecal) -- the *enhanced Communication Abstraction Layer* (*eCAL*) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network. eCAL uses a publish-subscribe pattern to automatically connect different nodes in the network. eCAL automatically chooses the best available data transport mechanism for each link: shared memory or UDP

-  - Shared memory for local communication (incredible fast!)
-  - UDP for network communication

 - **ECMA262** [📁](./ECMA262) [🌐](https://github.com/GerHobbelt/ecma262) -- ECMAScript :: the source for the current draft of ECMA-262, the ECMAScript® Language Specification.
 - **efsw** [📁](./efsw) [🌐](https://github.com/GerHobbelt/efsw) -- cross-platform file system watcher and notifier
 - **emphf-hash** [📁](./emphf-hash) [🌐](https://github.com/GerHobbelt/emphf) -- an efficient external-memory algorithm for the construction of minimal perfect hash functions for large-scale key sets, focusing on speed and low memory usage (2.61 N bits plus a small constant factor).
 - **enkiTS** [📁](./enkiTS-TaskScheduler) [🌐](https://github.com/GerHobbelt/enkiTS) -- A C++11 Task Scheduler for creating parallel programs.
-- **enkiTS-TaskScheduler** [📁](./enkiTS-TaskScheduler) [🌐](https://github.com/GerHobbelt/enkiTS) -- a permissively licensed C++11 Task Scheduler for creating parallel programs.
-The primary goal of enkiTS is to help developers create programs which handle both data and task level parallelism to utilize the full performance of multicore CPUs, whilst being lightweight (only a small amount of code) and easy to use.
 - **EtwExplorer** [📁](./EtwExplorer) [🌐](https://github.com/GerHobbelt/EtwExplorer) -- View ETW Provider metadata.
 Event Tracing for Windows (ETW) is a logging facility built into the Windows OS.
 Modern providers register a manifest that describes all the events they support, with their properties.
 Classic providers register a MOF instead.
 - **eventpp** [📁](./eventpp) [🌐](https://github.com/GerHobbelt/eventpp) -- a C++ event library for callbacks, event dispatcher, and event queue.
 With eventpp you can easily implement signal and slot mechanism, publisher and subscriber pattern, or observer pattern.
 - **everything-curl** [📁](./everything-curl) [🌐](https://github.com/GerHobbelt/everything-curl) -- *Everything curl* is an extensive guide for all things curl.
 The project, the command-line tool, the library, how everything started and how it came to be the useful tool it is today.
 It explains how we work on developing it further, what it takes to use it, how you can contribute with code or bug reports and why millions of existing users use it.